kian99/jimm-k8s-operator/README.md

 ## Description

 JIMM is a extension of Juju, an open source orchestration engine, providing additional capabilities to your Juju environments.
+Visit [our documentation](https://canonical-jaas-documentation.readthedocs-hosted.com/en/latest/) to gain a deeper understanding of what JIMM provides.

 The JIMM K8s charm is the easiest and the recommended way to deploy JIMM.
 This charm installs and configures the JIMM server.

 JIMM provides a number of useful features on top of Juju including,